 Through RAC, Rail companies in Canada are engaged in an active and highly successful public information and education campaigns to reduce the number of crossing and trespassing incidents.
 Innovative initiatives, such as Operation Lifesaver, are having a direct and positive impact.

-Since 1980 the number of crossing collisions (where a train and motor vehicle collide) in Canada has fallen dramaticall.
+Since 1980 the number of crossing collisions (where a train and motor vehicle collide) in Canada has fallen dramatically.
 While this reduction speaks to the success of safety efforts undertaken in that time, there still remains unnecessary loss of life and injury.
-In 2011 accidents at railway crossings were down 6.6 per cent year-over-year, while serious injuries fell 25 per cent over the same period.
-Trespasser accidents and fatalities dropped 17.3 and 18.2 per cent year-over-year, respectively.
+In 2012, crossing accidents and trespasser accidents were down 8.8 per cent and 16.1 per cent, respectively, from the five-year average.